Volscente/cheat_sheets/machine_learning/nlp/docs/nlp_docs.md

 Several Encoders and Decoders are stacked up together.
 Both Encoder and Decoder have a Self Attention layer and a Feedforward layer.
 However, the Decoder has in between also a Encoder-Decoder attention.

 ## BERT
+### Definition
-The *Bidirectional Encoder Representations from Transformers* is a trained Transformer model.
+The *Bidirectional Encoder Representations from Transformers* is a trained Transformer model with and *encoder-only* architecture.

 It is very powerful since it can handle very long input context and it has been trained on Wikipedia and BookCorpus.

-It is trained on two different tasks, thus is a multi-task objective:
-- **Masked Language Modeling (MLM)** - In this task, some words of the sentence are masked and the model tries to predict those masked words
-- **Next Sentence Prediction (NPS)** - In this task, the model tries to predict what is the next sentence given two input sentences (Next Sentence & Not Next Sentence)

 It works on both sentence-level and token-level tasks.

+### Heads
+It is trained on two different tasks, thus is a multi-task objective.
+These two tasks represent the two heads (NSP Head and MLM Head) of the pre-trained BERT model.

+The architecture is thus composed by:
+- BERT Core Model
+- NSP Head on top of BERT Core Model
+- MLM Head on top of the BERT Core Model

+#### Masked Language Modeling (MLM)
+In this task, some words of the sentence are masked and the model tries to predict those masked words.

+This head is a Feed Forward network that has as many output nodes as the number of maximum input tokens.
+In each output node there are as many elements as the vocabulary size.
+That's because you need ideally a `1.0` to the single word of the vocabulary that is predicted.
+It corresponds to the word in the vocabulary with the highest probability for that output node.

+In order to retrieve the single word, the output node has to go into a `Softmax` function in order to retrieve the index of the max probable word.

+#### Next Sentence Prediction (NPS)
+In this task, the model tries to predict what is the next sentence given two input sentences (Next Sentence & Not Next Sentence).

+This head is a Feed Forward network that outputs two different values: `IsNextSentence` and `NotNextSentence`.
+If the first is high, then Sentence B comes after Sentence A.

+### Embeddings
 The input embeddings of BERT includes:
 - **Token Embeddings** - The vector representation of the input text (it includes a initial special token called "CLS", that identify the Classificaiton task)
 - **Segment Embeddings** - It defined where is the separator between the input sentence A and the input sentence B
 - **Position Embeddings** - It incorporates the order of the input sequences

+### Fine-Tuning
+When fine tuning the BERT Core model, the two heads (NSP and MLM) are used in tandem.
+After they are used to fine-tuning the BERT Core Model, the two heads are discarded.